The Financial Technology Law Review: Spain

 Regarding the ownership of IP rights, the ownership of inventions and works should again be analysed separately.
 These are default rules under Spanish law to attribute ownership of inventions.

 Absent other applicable rules, the natural person who creates the invention (i.e., the inventor) is the owner.

-If the inventor is an employee (private or public):
+When the inventor is an employee (private or public):

 The rule in connection with works is that the original owner of the rights to the work is the author or co-authors (or, in very specific and limited cases, an individual or a legal private or public entity who leads and coordinates personal contributions and publishes the result under its own name – usually in the case of software).
 The general rule is that the author is the owner of all moral and exploitation rights to the work.
 However, some specific legal presumptions as well as some important exceptions exist:

-- In the event of joint co-authors, either:
+- in the event of joint co-authors, either:

 - all co-authors have equal exploitation rights, unless otherwise agreed; or

 - the exploitation rights to the work correspond to the (legal or natural) person that assumes responsibility for the creation of the work and publishes it under the person's own name.

 Fintech businesses located in Spain or, under certain circumstances, businesses addressing the Spanish market from non-EU territories are subject to data protection rules to the extent that they access and process personal data, either as data controllers or as service providers (i.e., data processors processing the data on behalf of their clients).
 From 25 May 2018, the main data protection rule in Spain is the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) that directly applies in all EU Member States.
 This new legal framework provides some benefits, such as the homogenisation of data protection rules within the EU, which can help local fintech businesses to expand to other EU Member States and may make it easier for fintech businesses from territories outside Spain that are GDPR-compliant to launch their services in the Spanish market.